ijhuang/allowlist/README.md

 DELETE FROM domainlist WHERE type = 0 AND comment LIKE '%qjz9zk%'
 ```

-This statement will remove the domain only if it is present in the exact whitelist section and having the string `qjz9zk`.
+This statement will remove the domain only if it is present in the exact allowlist section and having the string `qjz9zk`.
 Domains in the regex list will not be removed by this script.

 The older version of the Pi-hole uses a simple text file to store the entries.
 In this case the script will match the domains present in your Pi-hole to the domains present in the GitHub repo and removes them accordingly.